mseeley/finch/packages/stream/README.md

 Sometimes a stage completes successfully yet has no value to yield to the next stage.
 This is common with filtering operators.
 In this situation an `empty()` helper is returned.

 The operator below will only yield even numbers.
-Any non-even numbers reaching this operator are then prevented from travelling further down stream.
+Any non-even numbers reaching this operator are then prevented from traveling further down stream.

 ```js
 const { empty } = require("@finch/stream");